Refuge

 Content image

-• Cultural support
+• Cultural and faith-sensitive support

-• Advocacy and liaison with other agencies
+• Advocacy and coordination with other services

 • A variety of educational and therapeutic programmes

-• Resettlement support on exit
+• Resettlement support when you're ready to move on

 Children's Support Services